JustHollow/vast-builder/README.md

 ### Install

-For now, it requires node 8 or above. (will babelize it later)
+The fast version requires node 8 or above.

+If you need to support older node versions, follow [this guide](#Old-node-version).

 ```bash
 # with npm